 Think our Capitol Building might be haunted?
 Take one of the ghost tours that are open to the public and find out.
 For those who didn’t get their fill of the farms during apple picking, many have after-hours haunted hayrides and haunted corn mazes.
 And, if you’re up for about an hour drive, you can get to Headless Horseman Hayrides and Haunted Houses—as seen on The Today Show.

 5) Awesome 5ks and 10ks

 Runner or spectator, it doesn’t matter—our local races are honestly so much fun for everyone who comes, whether you’re lacing up your sneakers or holding a sign.
-There’s Oktogafest or The Great Pumpkin Challenge in Saratoga in October, and the Troy Turkey Trot is a big one if you’re here on Thanksgiving morning.
-The Albany Running Exchange lists them all.
+From the Oktoberfest 5k in Albany to the Mohawk Hudson River Marathon, the Choices abound.
+Take a look.

 *Wondering what a cider donut is?
 It’s time to make the drive here, ASAP.